Skip to content

 Visual Reflexology

-All reflexologists see the feet during a treatment, but most don’t really look at them and even fewer know how to study them and use the knowledge from this in their practice.
-Watch the video and scroll on down for an explanation of the how Visual Reflexology incorporates foot reading into a reflexology treatment.
+All reflexologists look at the feet during a treatment, but most don’t observe them closely, and even fewer know how to study them and use the knowledge gained in their practice.
+But foot reading is easily learned and incorporated into a treatment.
+How Visual Reflexology does this is explained here.

 watch Angela Telford chatting with David Wayte of the ICR about Visual Reflexology